 All three knobs on the Ambience play a role in controlling the chorus.
 With both the Decay and the Span knob at 7a, you’ll get a straight and slow old-school chorus with no delay or reverb.
 Unlike other old-school choruses that rely on a mix of the dry and wet signal to create the chorus effect, Ambience’s two delays create a chorus effect on their own.
 So with the Span and Decay knobs at 7a, the Level knob then acts as a blend control for the chorus effect, something the legendary choruses lack.

 These are ordered by the Span setting and give you a little perspective on the diverse sounds you can get from the Ambience.
 Note that even small movements of the knobs can have a big effect on the sound, so tweaking these recipes is encouraged.

 The Mr. Black Ambience has a very distinct and complete sound.
 You’re likely to find that it performs best with just your basic tone going in (compressors, drive) and nothing coming out.
-Adding more pitch modulation effects (vibrato, chorus, phaser, flanger) tends to muck things up and drain the life out of this massive effect.
+Adding more pitch modulation effects (vibrato, chorus, phaser, flanger) can drain the life out of this massive effect.
 And don’t count this one out for electro-acoustic: You may find it’s the only pedal you need.